Reviewed by Thrillophilia New Zealand Operations Team

 1. Summer (December-February)

-Since itβs peak season, prices are higher and bookings fill up quickly, so itβs best to plan ahead.
+Since itβs peak season, prices are higher, and bookings fill up quickly, so itβs best to plan.

 2. Autumn (March-May)

-Autumn (March-May) brings mild weather (10Β°C-20Β°C), fewer crowds, and stunning fall colours which are perfect for couples and newlyweds.
+Autumn (March-May) brings mild weather (10Β°C-20Β°C), fewer crowds, and stunning fall colour, which is perfect for couples and newlyweds.

 Itβs a great time for a relaxed trip, especially with wine harvests in regions like Central Otago, Arrowtown, and WΔnaka.